Sustainable Cooks

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

 1. This looks delicious and sounds so easy too!
-I really have to get myself an instant pot (have never had one).
+I really have to get myself an instant pot5 stars

 2. Making this recipe is worth it just so that you try the baking soda.
 Sounded far fetched but the chicken came out nicely tender.
 I loved the seasoning and made it a little spicier.
 It smells super sweet but doesn’t taste too sweet.
 I added some veggies that were precut stir fry assortment from the grocery store.
 Adding them at the time the sauce was thickened left them tender-crisp.
 5 stars